antwjadam/z80nextlibrary/README.md

 2. **Performance**: Maintain T-state accuracy documentation
 3. **Testing**: Add test cases for new functionality
 4. **Documentation**: Update README and inline comments
+5. **Hardware Compatibility**: Test on both standard Z80 and Next hardware where applicable

 ## 🎮 **Use Cases**